Solution Brief

 Here are key aspects of Island that set it apart from VDI and its alternatives:

-• Enhanced security: Island includes built-in security features that protect browser components by and implement advanced defensive measures against common threats, thereby enhancing the overall security posture of the organization.
+- Enhanced security: Island includes built-in security features that protect browser components and add advanced defensive measures against common threats, thereby enhancing the overall security posture of the organization.

 Island’s Enterprise Browser is ideal for organizations looking to secure and streamline their web and application access without the complexity and high costs typically associated with conventional virtual desktop infrastructure.